mobilehero-archive/titanium-turbo/readme.md

 ## 📝 Description

-Titanium Turbo is a variation of **`Titanium Alloy`** that adds some enhancements and customizations for rapid development.
+Titanium Turbo is a fork of **`Titanium Alloy`** that adds a lot of enhancements and customizations for rapid development.

 This version of Titanium Turbo is based on **`Titanium Alloy 1.14.6`**